younes-erraji/younes-erraji/README.md

 <h3 align="center">
     I'm a passionate Full Stack Developer from Morocco.
     <br />
      I like to write code, I like to dig into problems and solve them.
-I also enjoy ui, ux, and design in general.
+I also enjoy UI, UX, and Design in general.
 </h3>

 ## 🙋‍♂️ About Me

 - 🔭 I’m currently working on **[imageshare](https://github.com/YounesErraji/imageshare)**

-- 🌱 I’m currently learning **React JS, ASP.NET Core**
+- 🌱 I’m currently learning **React JS, ASP.NET Core, Laravel**

 - 👯 I’m looking to collaborate on **OpenSource Projects**